Javan tiger: Characteristics

 The Javan tiger was small compared to other subspecies of the Asian mainland, but larger than the Bali tiger, and similar in size to the Sumatran tiger.
 It usually had long and thin stripes, which were slightly more numerous than those of the Sumatran tiger.
 Its nose was long and narrow, the occipital plane remarkably narrow, and carnassials were relatively long.
 Based on these cranial differences, the Javan tiger was proposed to be assigned to a distinct species, with the taxonomic name Panthera sondaica.

+Male Javan tiger skulls are 326.3 ± 2.14 mm long, and those of females 282.7 ± 1.87 mm.

 Males had a mean body length of 248 cm and weighed between 100 and 141 kg.
 Females were smaller than males and weighed between 75 and 115 kg.

 The smaller body size of the Javan tiger is attributed to Bergmann's rule and the size of the available prey species in Java, which are smaller than the deer and bovid species on the Asian mainland.
 However, the diameter of its tracks is larger than that of the Bengal tiger.

 The Javan tiger was said to be strong enough to break the legs of horses or water buffaloes with its paws.

 Habitat and ecology

 The Javan tiger used to inhabit most of Java but had retreated to remote montane and forested areas by 1940.
 Around 1970, the only known tigers lived in the region of Meru Betiri National Park.
 This rugged region with sloping terrain had not been settled.
 An area of 500 km2 was gazetted as a wildlife reserve in 1972.
 The last tigers were sighted there in 1976.

-The Javan tiger preyed on Javan rusa (Rusa timorensis), banteng (Bos javanicus), and wild boar (Sus scrofa); and less often on waterfowl and reptiles.
+The Javan tiger preyed on wild boars, Javan warty pigs, Java mouse-deer, southern red muntjacs, Javan rusa, and bantengs.
 Nothing is known about its gestation period or life span in the wild or captivity.
 Up to World War II, some Javan tigers were kept in a few Indonesian zoos that were closed during the war.
 After the war, it was easier to obtain Sumatran tigers.